 - Specify an appropriate zoom factor to make visible the required adorners for scaling.

 - Drag a scaling adorner in the desired direction.
-If you wish the adorner to be hidden when dragged, scaling can nevertheless be continued.
+If the adorner is hidden when dragging, scaling can still continue.

 - Change the zoom factor as necessary to continue scaling with higher or lower precision.

 You can use the adorner in the corners to scale in length and width at the same time.
 Hold down the

 Shift key during this action to scale proportionally; the aspect ratio between length and width is maintained.

 The yellow adorner is used to change the position of the object designation in relation to the center of the object.
 It can also be positioned outside the object contour.
 The designation remains aligned either horizontally or vertically so that all designations can be read from below or from the right.
 However, you can change the alignment via the Properties task area using the Dynamic menu.

 To zoom in or out layout sections, normally, the mouse wheel is used.
 To this end, move the mouse on the point in the layout area which is to be zoomed in or out.
 Rotating the mouse wheel towards the operator will zoom in the layout section (and the objects appear smaller), and rotating the wheel from the operator away will zoom out.

 Pinch to zoom gesture is used as a touch hardware; two fingers are placed on the touchscreen.
 Opening the fingers will zoom out the layout section (the objects appear larger), and closing the fingers will zoom in (making the objects smaller).

 In addition, zooming controls are provided in the bottom right corner of the layout area:

 +: Zoom out layout section (the objects appear larger)